 How can machine learning impact enrolment and retention?

 Likely in the next decade, machine learning will become an integral part of practically all everyday operations dealing with data inputs.
 Machine learning applications leverage data sort of like how a cutting-edge car engine enables a car to travel greater distances at greater speeds on the same amount of fuel—it saves manual programming time and some of the manual labor of crunching analytical meaning.

-Currently, data-savvy enrollment teams can make smart decisions and adjustments about recruitment campaigns using well-integrated reports.
+Currently, data-savvy enrolment teams can make smart decisions and adjustments about recruitment campaigns using well-integrated reports.
 Machine learning can save some of the number-crunching and analysis, by determining yield ratios that help determine prospects who are at risk of not accepting or not progressing through the recruitment funnel.
-Machine learning can “learn” this information and develop even stronger models for yield rates—based on parameters such as response times, clicks, campus visits, or other direct prospect activities that do or don’t lead to application and enrollment—much earlier in the process, so an enrollment team can take faster, more decisive actions to court prospective students.
+Machine learning can “learn” this information and develop even stronger models for yield rates—based on parameters such as response times, clicks, campus visits, or other direct prospect activities that do or don’t lead to application and enrolment—much earlier in the process, so an enrolment team can take faster, more decisive actions to court prospective students.

 Student retention modeling

 Early alert systems give administrators a chance to increase engagement with students at risk of failing, losing funding, or dropping out altogether.
 Machine learning can help to identify students at risk based on numerous parameters derived from student data faster than institutions currently can.
 They can build and continuously improve mathematical student success models based on the results obtained—in the short term, it can help institutions devise more accurate indicator criteria for at-risk students.
 And in the long-term, it will help produce potentially revolutionary retention models that help administrators draw conclusions about what really helps all kinds of students persist all the way from acceptance to graduation.